eclipse-archived/ceylon-lang.org/documentation/tour/initialization.md

 reason why interfaces are stateless in Ceylon.

-(Note that these arguments are even stronger in the case of *adapter introduction*, where linearization or statefulness would be even more fragile.)
+(Note that these arguments are even stronger in the case of [adapter introduction](../inheritance/#introduction), where linearization or statefulness would be even more fragile.)

 So Ceylon is more restrictive than some other languages here.
 But we think